-A Rhode Island couple made a smart move when they purchased precious metals to include in their IRA.
-However, they overlooked one important guideline regarding storage of these precious metals.
-Instead of storing the gold and silver coins in an IRS-approved depository, they stored the coins at home.
+Back in the 2010s, a Rhode Island couple made a smart move when they purchased gold to include in their IRA.
+However, they overlooked one important guideline regarding storage of precious metals.
+They kept their IRA gold in home storage instead of at an IRS-approved depository.
 The IRS does not allow at-home storage of IRA precious metals, something the couple learned the hard way—in court.

-In November 2021, a U.S. tax court judge ruled that the couple, Andrew and Donna McNulty, incorrectly stored gold and silver American Eagle coins at home.
-These coins were part of a self-directed IRA they had set up.
-According to The Wall Street Journal, the McNulty’s gold IRA was established through an LLC (limited liability company), held the coins, along with a condo, as assets.
+A U.S. tax court judge ruled that the couple, Andrew and Donna McNulty, incorrectly stored Gold and Silver American Eagle coins in their home.
+These coins were claimed as part of a self-directed IRA they had set up.
+According to The Wall Street Journal, the McNulty’s gold IRA was established through an LLC (limited liability company) and held the coins, along with a condo, as assets.

 As The Wall Street Journal explains, the judge faced a decision on two issues:

-- Whether Donna McNulty’s storage of about $411,000 of Gold and Silver American Eagle coins in an at-home safe—when the coins were bought with retirement account funds and supposed to be held in an IRS-approved depository—was allowed under the law or not,
+- He had to decide whether Donna McNulty’s storage of about $411,000 of Gold American Eagle coins and Silver American Eagle coins in an at-home safe—when the coins were bought with retirement account funds and meant to be held in an IRS-approved depository—was allowed under the law or not,

 - and he had to decide whether or not the couple should pay harsh penalties to satisfy their tax burden.

 The Wall Street Journal reports that Donna McNulty “was careful with her IRA’s coins in some ways.”
-She opened a bank account in the name of the LLC, documented the purchase of the coins, and labeled the coins as belonging to her IRA-owned LLC when she put them in the couple’s at-home safe.
+She opened a bank account in the name of her LLC, documented the purchase of the coins, and labeled the coins as belonging to the LLC when she put them in the couple’s at-home safe.
 But the McNultys either didn’t properly interpret or understand a provision of federal law that forbids IRA gold home storage such as self-storage of gold IRA assets in a home safe or in a safe-deposit box.

 The IRS, says The Wall Street Journal, “warns taxpayers to be wary of anyone claiming that precious metals held in your IRA can be stored at home or in a safe-deposit box.”

-The IRS specifies that you can’t store precious metals (gold, silver, platinum, or palladium) from a self-directed IRA at your home or in your own safe-deposit box.
+The IRS specifies that you can’t store precious metals (gold, silver, platinum, or palladium) held in a self-directed IRA in your own home or safe-deposit box.
 If you keep precious metals that are included in a self-directed IRA at home, the IRS likely will treat that as a taxable IRA distribution.
-Furthermore, if you’re under 59½ years old, you might face a 10% penalty for early withdrawal from the IRA.
+Furthermore, if you’re under 59½ years old, you might face a 10% tax penalty for early withdrawal from the IRA.

-Anything that falls into the category of self-dealing could be considered by the IRS as a prohibited transaction, the Industrial Council for Tangible Assets says.
-A prohibited transaction refers to the distribution of all the assets in an IRA, not just precious metals kept at home.
+Anything that falls into the category of self-dealing could be considered by the IRS as a prohibited transaction, the Industry Council for Tangible Assets says.
+A prohibited transaction refers to the distribution of any assets in an IRA, not just precious metals kept at home.

 If you adhere to IRS rules about storage and other elements of a precious metals IRA, this type of asset is perfectly legal and can be a powerful, wealth-building part of your portfolio.

 As Equity Trust notes, diversifying your portfolio with precious metals remains a smart move for many people.
-Some of the benefits they cite:
+Some of the benefits they cite include:

 - Gold provides diversification and liquidity with no credit risk and can thus be especially attractive during periods of increased market volatility.